truenas/documentation/static/includes/TopToolbar.md

 {{< /expand >}}

 {{< expand "Log Out" "v" >}}
-**Log Out** logs the current user out of the SCALE UI, but does not power off the system.
+**Log Out** logs the current user out of the TrueNAS UI, but does not power off the system.
 The **Read-Only Admin** and **Sharing Admin** roles only have access to the **Log Out** option.
 {{< /expand >}}
 {{< /expand >}}

 {{< expand "Power Options" "v" >}}
 Click the **Power** <span class="material-icons">power_settings_new</span> button to open the dropdown list of power options.
-Options **Restart** which logs you out of the SCALE UI and restarts the server or **Shut Down** which logs you out of the SCALE UI and powers off the system as though you pressed the power button on the physical server.
+Options **Restart** which logs you out of the TrueNAS UI and restarts the server or **Shut Down** which logs you out of the TrueNAS UI and powers off the system as though you pressed the power button on the physical server.

 With the implementation of administrator roles, the power options are locked based on the level of privileges for the administrator role.
 The full administrator has access to both power options but readonly and sharing admin roles do not.